-Skyshot worked with Katsuhiko Masuda in Singapore in January 2021 and he has since been added into our company's UAV operator permit.
+Skyshot worked with Katsuhiko Masuda in Singapore in January 2021.
+He was the FPV pilot who filmed the NTUC Income TV commercial that went viral in Singapore.
 Katsu shared with us openly about his incredible journey as a film-maker specialising in micro-drones.

 1. Can you tell us more about micro-drones.

 Micro-drones are very small drones around 10cm in diameter and weigh about 100g.
 They are commonly used for FPV drone racing.
 I modify the micro-drone to include a strip-down GoPro Hero action camera on top.
 This provides a reasonably good video quality that is needed for filming.
 Because the micro-drone is so tiny, it can fly into tight spaces, which is really effective for a one-shot film.